printf

 show_kernel_debug_data bin_file output_dir

-• In the operator graph construction scenario, if a dynamic-shape model contains operators that can be offloaded, the framework splits the model into two parts: dynamic scheduling and offload scheduling (static subgraph).
+• In the scenario of operator integration into a graph, if a dynamic shape model contains a part that can be offloaded, the framework splits the model into dynamic scheduling and offload scheduling (static subgraph).
 Operators in the static subgraph do not support the printf feature.

 1